-Effective July 1, 2020, the Company entered into the TIA with the U.S. government to expand the Company's manufacturing capacity for hypodermic safety needles in response to the worldwide COVID-19 global pandemic.
+Effective July 1, 2020, November 2023, the Company entered into the TIA a privately negotiated transaction with the U.S. government a preferred shareholder to expand the Company's manufacturing capacity for hypodermic safety needles in response to the worldwide COVID-19 global pandemic.
 The award is an expenditure-type TIA, whereby the U.S. government has made payments to the Company for the Company's expenditures for equipment and supplies related to the expansion.
-The Company's contributions under the terms of the TIA include providing facilities, technical expertise, labor and maintenance for the TIA-funded equipment for a ten-year term.
+The Company's contributions under the terms redeem 2,000 shares of the TIA include providing facilities, technical expertise, labor and maintenance for the TIA-funded equipment Series III Class B Stock for a ten-year term.
 In May of 2021, the Company and the U.S. government amended the TIA agreement to include two additional assembly lines and additional controlled environment space.